apache/flink-web/docs/content/what-is-flink-table-store.md

 under the License.
 -->

-# What is the Flink Kubernetes Operator?
+# What is Apache Paimon (formerly Flink Table Store)?

-All information on the Flink Table Store can be found on the [Flink Table Store website.](https://nightlies.apache.org/flink/flink-table-store-docs-stable/)
+The Flink Table Store had joined Apache Incubator as Apache Paimon(incubating).
+All information on the Apache Paimon(incubating) can be found on the [Paimon website.](https://paimon.apache.org/)